ethyca/fides/docs/fides/docs/getting_started.md

 # Getting Started

 This section contains Quick Start guides to help you get up and running with Fides.
+Before starting either guide you'll need to pull the [Fides repo](https://github.com/ethyca/fides).

 ## Running Fides in Docker

-The easiest way to get started with Fides is to pull the [Fides repo](https://github.com/ethyca/fides) and launch it using the supplied `make` commands.
+The easiest way to get started with Fides is to launch it using the supplied `make` commands.

 ### Docker Requirements